Wang-lab-UCSD/Qimai/README.md

     *   For private/gated models, ensure `--hf-token` is provided or you're logged in.
     *   Memory issues: Large models require significant RAM/VRAM.
 Try a smaller model or use quantization.

-## Contributing
-[Optional: Add guidelines if you expect contributions, e.g., pull request process, coding standards.]
-We welcome contributions!
-Please feel free to submit pull requests or open issues for bugs and feature requests.

 ## License
-This project is licensed under the [NAME OF LICENSE, e.g., MIT License].
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.
-(You should add a `LICENSE` file to your repository, e.g., from choosealicense.com)

 ## Citation
-[Optional: If this work is associated with a publication or preprint, please add citation information here.]
 If you use this software in your research, please cite:
-> [Your Name/Lab.
-(Year).
+> [2025.
 DPI-Agent: A Multi-modal Agent for DNA-Protein Interaction Prediction.
-(Version X.Y.Z).
-Available at: [Link to your GitHub Repo]]
+Available at: [https://github.com/cong-003/DPI-agent]]
 > [Any relevant paper or preprint]